 The Journal strongly disapproves of ‘Dual submission’, i.e. the submission of the same article simultaneously to different journals for consideration for publication.
 The authors must give an undertaking (see ‘Author’s declaration’ below) stating that the manuscript has not been submitted to another journal for consideration for publication nor has a substantial part of it been published previously.
 They should disclose details of any similar or closely-related paper(s) previously published, in press or those currently under review at another Journal.
 Previous publication of an abstract in the proceedings of meetings (print or electronic) does not preclude subsequent submission for publication, but this information must be provided at the time of submission.
 In case the manuscript has already been published elsewhere, in any form, details of such publication (including a copy of the submitted/published manuscript) and the reason for submission in the present form must be stated at the time of submission in the covering letter.
 If dual submission or duplicate publication is found to have occurred, the manuscript will be rejected and the authors barred from future submissions.
 The Journal may also send this information to the head of the institution where the authors work with a request for an inquiry in the matter.
 The Journal may also publish such correspondence in its pages to inform its readers of scientific misconduct and such papers may be retracted.

-All articles submitted to the Journal are peer-reviewed.
+All articles submitted to the Journal are peer-reviewed and IJHAS follows a double blind peer review process.
 The process may differ depending upon the category to which the manuscript belongs.
 Most of the articles are assessed by two reviewers.
 Peer reviewers are experts in their chosen field who provide the Journal a written assessment of the strengths and weaknesses of manuscripts, with the aim of identifying the most appropriate and best material for the Journal.
 Authors may suggest the names and addresses of two experts who, in the authors’ opinion, are best qualified to review the paper.
 Suggested reviewers should not be recent collaborators or co-authors (within the past 3 years), nor should they have provided substantial advice or critique of the submitted manuscript.
 Authors may also provide the names of reviewers they wish to be excluded, giving reasons for such a request.
 The Journal reserves the right to decide on the choice of reviewers.
 All reviewers are expected to inform the Journal about any conflict of interest while reviewing articles.